 4. Take in a Museum

 Amsterdam is rife with world-class museums, and while they are probably on your list of things to do while here anyway, a rainy day is the perfect time to move them up a spot or two.
 Places like the Rijksmuseum and Van Gogh Museum need no introduction, but lesser known gems like the Museum of Bags and Purses and Canal House Museum are fascinating and educational as well.
+There are plenty of skip-the-line tour options since many will be heading inside!

 5. Sip Away the Raindrops